 Trees provide environmental and conservation benefits such as:

-- improve water and soil quality
+- improving water and soil quality

 - flood protection and erosion control

 - species habitat for birds, bats, insects and lizards

 - seed islands (provide a future seed source)

 - protection of older growth forests and habitats.